Prefix-bounded matrices: Prefix-bounded matrices

+Section~\ref{sec:circulation} provides an alternative, self-contained algorithmic proof of this theorem using network-flow techniques instead of g-polymatroids.
+We now turn to some useful corollaries of Theorem~\ref{thm:general1}.

-\Corollary Suppose that, for given prefix-bounds $\Phi\sp 1 \leq \Gamma\sp 1$ and $\Phi\sp 2 \leq \Gamma\sp 2$, there exists a prefix-bounded matrix whose entries are between $f$ and $g$.
+\begin{corollary} Suppose that, for given prefix bounds $\Phi^1 \leq \Gamma^1$ and $\Phi^2 \leq \Gamma^2$, there exists a prefix-bounded matrix whose entries are between $f$ and $g$.
 Then the maximum of the total sum of entries over such matrices is equal to the value

 while the minimum of the total sum of entries is equal to